Event Handling

 VerticalMarker

-Renders a vertical line at a specific x-coordinate:
+Renders a vertical line at a specific x-coordinate.
+Pass null to hide it.

 import { useState } from "react";